GaitiLab/nf-processes/modules/split-pipe/README.md

 Ensure that there is only one space between the sample name and its corresponding well(s).

+### Specifying sub-library inputs

+The pipeline requires the detection of the sub-libraries corresponding to the FASTQ files for the raw data.
+There are two methods for providing sub-library information to the pipeline:

+#### Option 1: Sub-library list and FASTQ merging

+If the user wishes to concatenate multiple FASTQ lanes OF THE SAME SUB-LIBRARY prior to running splitpipe, then the following input formats will apply: \

-The pipeline also requires a list of sub-library names.
-These names should correspond to the fastq file names generated from the sequencing run.
+* A list of sub-library names contained within an input directory.
+These names should correspond to the FASTQ file names generated from the sequencing run.
 A suitable input would be as follows in the form of a .txt file:

 ```
 Sublibrary-1